Lab 6: Image analysis to predict malignant breast cancer using logistic regression

 anticorrelated variables.
 A few ways you could do this is (if your

-) are as follows - try them and
+distance matrix is called d) are as follows - try them and

 choose your favorite.
 You may want to increase the size of the figure